Swimming Safety: The 5 Tips That Could Save Your Child's Life

 3. Swim lessons

-The appropriate age for swim lessons depends on the developmental abilities of the child, but some studies have shown that formal swim lessons may reduce the risk of drowning as early as ages 1 to 3.
+The appropriate age for swim lessons depends on the developmental abilities of the child, but some studies have shown that formal swim lessons may reduce the risk of drowning in children over the age of 1.

 Keep in mind: Swim lessons will not “drown proof” a child.